spdx/spdx-spec/chapters/review-information-deprecated.md

 ### 13.1.2 Intent

 Here, as time progresses certain reviewers will begin to gain credibility as reliable.
 This field intends to make such information transparent.
-It may also be important for participants in the software supply chain to validate whether upstream providers have reviewed the SPDX file.
+It may also be important for participants in the software supply chain to validate whether upstream providers have reviewed the SPDX document.

 ### 13.1.3 Examples